Taking the Vows for Involved Bodhichitta, Engaged Bodhichitta

-This is the source and the following verses are what Manjushri recited and what we would also recite for taking the bodhisattva vows in this way, without a teacher.
-And obviously there’s a more elaborate ritual than this.
+This is the source, and the following verses are what Manjushri recited and what we would also recite when taking the bodhisattva vows in this way, without a teacher.
+Obviously, there’s a more elaborate ritual than this.
 This is just giving the main features of how Manjushri did it.

 (26) “Before the eyes of my Guardians, I generate bodhichitta and, inviting all wandering beings as my guests, I shall liberate them from uncontrollable rebirth.

 By “Guardians,” this is referring to the Buddhas, that they are guardians of us.
 They help us along the path and protect us from wandering astray.
 “With them as my witness, I regenerate this bodhichitta resolve,” reaffirm it, “and I invite all wandering beings as my guests.”
 In other words, “I’m focused on everybody that’s wandering through uncontrollable rebirth, and they’re my guests, I invite them,” that means that we’re not going to let them down.

 Attitudes and Behavior to be Abandoned or Adopted

 What am I going to do for them?
 “I’m going to try to liberate them from uncontrollable rebirth.”
 That means that I’m going to work to help them as much as I can now and try to achieve enlightenment so that I can help them as best as possible, although obviously, it’s impossible for anybody with just a snap of the fingers to liberate everyone.